 July to October is the best time to go to Zimbabwe's excellent wildlife parks, especially Hwange, the largest game reserve in the country.
 White water rafting on the Zambezi is best from August to December when the water is low, and the rapids are fast.

 The Victoria Falls are at their most impressive in March and April after the rainy season.
 You may have difficulty seeing all of the falls due to massive amounts of spray it can be quite torrential.

 June through September is the best time to go on safari in Botswana.
-There is little chance of rain and the weather is still nice and warm during the day.
+There is little chance of rain, and the weather is still lovely and warm during the day.
 Huge herds congregate around the Okavango Delta during this time, making a trip in a mokoro (traditional canoe) extremely rewarding.